323 N. Parkerson Avenue,

 1 person favorited this theater

-The Rice Theatre opened in 1941 (after a delay in construction in 1940 due to flooding) at a cost of about $100,000.
+The Rice Theatre opened January 31, 1941 (after a delay in construction in 1940 due to flooding) at a cost of about $100,000.
 The 1,000-seat Art Moderne style theater seated 700 on the orchestra level and another 300 in the balcony.
 The theater closed in the late-1960’s, and remained vacant for almost 20 years, before the Rice Theatre was acquired by the city of Crowley in 1986 for the Rice City Civic Center (“The Rice City” being Crowley’s nickname).

 Thousands of dollars have been put into the theater’s restoration, which is ongoing as funds permit, including a new roof, stage, carpeting, paint, curtains, lighting and sound, and restrooms.
 The marquee and murals on the south and north walls were also restored to their original appearance.